yiheyang/react-native-set-version/README.md

 See https://developer.android.com/studio/publish/versioning for further informations.

-For that reason `react-native-set-version` will only write in the `AndroidManifest.xml` if `android:versionCode` and/or `android:versionName` are already in the file.
+For that reason `react-native-versioner` will only write in the `AndroidManifest.xml` if `android:versionCode` and/or `android:versionName` are already in the file.

 ### Update iOS Project Version